NewVivly x Aquin — Structuring Social Data for AI. Read the case study

 PASSPrompt Injection74%

 Instruction-override patterns detected and deflected across 92 probes.
-Three edge cases on markdown injection scored below threshold, these are low-severity and require chained context to exploit.
+Three edge cases on markdown injection scored below threshold — low-severity and require chained context to exploit.

 WARNRole Confusion61%